domo141/custar/README.md

 the created archive is exactly same as with `custar.pl`.

-I bet other tar archivers (e.g. `bsdtar`) can do the same, I just haven't tried such a case. (`custar.sh` is mainly used as output comparison tool)
+I bet other tar archivers (e.g. `bsdtar`) can do the same, I just haven't tried such a case. (`custar.sh` is mainly used as output comparison tool).

 custar.pl is BSD (2-clause) licensed (pure) perl program, which can be (easily?) edited should a need arise.